GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Term'>Term</A><BR>Term: A Term is usually defined  by some Standard, but may also be definen within a systems engineering effort.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Term'>Term</A><BR>Term: Specifies the fact that a term is usually defined by a standard, but can also be defined as part of system development work.<BR></html>

 ## SAF_VPQuery